coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Enables or disables notations previously defined with :cmd:`Notation` or :cmd:`Notation (abbreviation)`.
-   Disabling a notation doesn't remove parsing rules or tokens defined by the notation.
+   Disabling a notation doesn't remove :term:`parsing` rules or :term:`lexing` tokens defined by the notation.
    The command has no effect on notations reserved with :cmd:`Reserved Notation`.
    At least one of
    :token:`string`, :token:`qualid`, :token:`one_term` or :token:`scope_name` must be